kserve/community/docs/general-technical-review-cncf-incubating.md

       * All API changes are backward compatible which are announced in release notes and in the official website.

   * Explain how the project permits utilization of alpha and beta capabilities as part of a rollout.
-      * We provide conversion webhooks when crd versions are updated.
+      * We provide conversion webhooks when CRD versions are updated.